You Have Alternative Options For Cervical Cancer Treatment

 Human papilloma virus (HPV) is the most significant risk factor for cervical cancer.
 This is an example of where an infection is the cause of cancer and why having a healthy immune system is so important.
-By keeping the immune system strong, many cases of cervical cancer can be prevented.
+By keeping the immune system strong, many cases of cancer can be prevented.

-Common Symptoms associated with Cervical Cancer:
+Common Signs and Symptoms of Cervical Cancer:

 Alternative Cervical Cancer Treatment

 At Sunridge Medical, our highly-trained physicians are experts in providing an integrated approach to the alternative treatment of cervical cancer.
 Our treatment plans are individualized, even for patients with the same type of cancer, and involve both traditional and alternative treatment medicines.
 We have integrated advanced, research-based alternative medicines with conventional therapies into a comprehensive, individualized treatment program that offers patients optimal success.